OlyaKorolko/WhatKindOfDeveloperAreYou.github.io/_posts/2022-06-18-EmergenceWhat&Why.md

 So, I decided to write my own ECS framework with database-like style and ~~prostitutes~~ queries.

-Also, I was dissatisfied with some concepts, that were highly used in [BattlePrime](https://www.battleprime.com/) and some other ECS frameworks to stick to some additional rules while writing [Emergence](https://github.com/KonstantinTomashevich/Emergence):
+Also, I was dissatisfied with some concepts, that were highly used in [BattlePrime](https://www.battleprime.com/) and some other ECS frameworks.
+Therefore I decided to stick to some additional rules while writing [Emergence](https://github.com/KonstantinTomashevich/Emergence):

-- There should be no `virtual` methods, unless they are required by third party libraries. `Virtual`s are not only kind of slow from performance point of view, but also a source of unknown behaviour.
+- There should be no `virtual` methods, unless they are required by third party libraries. `virtual`s are not only kind of slow from performance point of view, but also a source of unknown behaviour.
 By allowing to put almost everything into everything, `virtual`s might lead to strange bugs and unnecessary complications.
-I decided that I want everything to be straighforward, therefore there should be no virtuals.
+I decided that I want everything to be straighforward, therefore there should be no `virtual`s.

-- Template usages should be minimized.
+- Template usage should be minimized.
 There are some people out there that really really love templates, but usually they ignore one significant drawback: compile time.
 One engineer in [BattlePrime](https://www.battleprime.com/) team calculated that including `<core/entity.h>` increases unit compile time by roughly 6 seconds.
-And `<core/entity.h>` was, obsiously, included everywhere.
+And `<core/entity.h>` was, obviously, included everywhere.
 In my opinion, long compile times make programming unbearable, therefore I decided to limit template usage in order to have reasonable compile time.

 - Multithreaded code must be planned to be multithreaded from the beggining, not ad-hooked to be multithreaded after.